 While strength and flexibility training are important parts of a well-rounded exercise program, when it comes to training your heart, cardio is where it’s at.
-Heart healthy exercise can range from a comfortable walk at an aerobic pace (enough to make you breathe faster and feel a bit flushed) to full on intense intervals.
+Heart healthy exercise can range from a comfortable walk at an aerobic pace to full on intense intervals.

 If your primary goal is to support a healthy cardiovascular system, any of these types of exercise will do.
 Treadmill walking and running, elliptical training, pool workouts, and indoor cycling are all great ways to target your cardiovascular system.
 Very intense yoga and barre classes can also put you into cardiovascular training for at least part of the class.